OpenLiberty/ci.gradle/docs/installLiberty.md

 ### Installing your Upgrade License
 To upgrade the runtime installation, the Liberty license jar file, which is available to download from IBM Fix Central or the Passport Advantage website, must be installed into a local repository or an internal custom repository.
 After successful installation, add your license artifact to your Liberty block in your `build.gradle` file to upgrade the runtime during the `installLiberty` task.

-Below is an example on publishing your Liberty license jar as a local Maven artifact.
-Start by placing your license in the same directory as your `build.gradle`.
+You can install your Liberty license JAR file in an internal repository such as Artifactory or to a local Maven repository.
+The following examples show how you can install the JAR file to a local Maven repository:

 #### If you have Maven installed
-Type into the console:
+Got to the location of your license JAR file and enter the following command in the console:
 ```
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=wlp-core-license.jar
 ```

-#### If you don't have Maven installed
+#### If you do not have Maven installed
 Add these details to the `build.gradle` file before executing a `gradle publishToMavenLocal` command.
 This has the same effect as `maven-install-plugin` above.
 ##### build.gradle
 ```